 How to Make This Recipe

-All you need to do is add 1lb chicken breasts (cut in half if they’re large,) 3/4 cup brown rice-wild rice blend, 2 minced carrots, 2 minced ribs celery, 1/2 small minced onion, 2 Tablespoons butter (for a little bit of richness because there is so little fat in here,) 2 cloves minced garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper to a 6-quart crock pot.
-Add 6 cups gluten-free chicken broth then cover and cook on low for 4 hours.
+All you need to do is add chicken breasts (cut in half if they’re large,) brown rice-wild rice blend, carrots, celery, onion, butter (for a little bit of richness since there is so little fat in here!) garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper to a 6-quart crock pot.
+Add chicken broth then cover and cook on low for 4 hours.

 My Favorite Rice to Use

 I think there’s a common misconception that chicken breasts take forever to cook in the crock pot.
 Totally not true.
 Four hours on low is usually all you need to get tender, juicy chicken.
 After the four hours were up I shredded the chicken then made sure the rice was cooked.
 It was, so I stirred the shredded chicken back into the pot, and dinner was done!

 - CrockPot White Chicken Chili